 This document contains forward-looking statements.
 These forward-looking statements are usually accompanied by words such as "believe", "intend", "anticipate", "plan", "expect" and similar expressions or by "outlook".
-Actual events may differ materially from those anticipated in these forward-looking statements.
+Actual events may differ materially from those anticipated in these forward-looking statements as a result of a number of factors.
 Forward-looking statements involve inherent risks and uncertainties.
-A number of important factors could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement.
+A number of important factors could cause actual results or outcomes to differ materially from those expressed in any forwardlooking statement.
 Neither the A1 Group nor any other person assumes any liability for any such forward-looking statements.
 The A1 Group will not update these forward-looking statements, whether due to changed factual circumstances, changes in assumptions or expectations.

 This document has been carefully prepared and all information has been carefully checked.
 Nevertheless, the possibility of layout and printing errors cannot be excluded.
-The use of automated calculation sys-tems may result in rounding differences.
+The use of automated calculation systems may result in rounding differences.
 The English version of this document is for convenience only; the German version is binding.

-This document does not constitute a recommendation or invitation to buy or sell any A1 Group security.
+This document does not constitute a recommendation or invitation to buy or sell any securities of the A1Group.